 Skip to main content

-Stress plays a significant role in our physical and mental health.
-As we face anxiety surrounding COVID-19, feeling some stress is inevitable.
+Stress plays a significant role in our physical and mental health, and feeling some stress is inevitable.
 The good news is that there are ways to deal with anxiety and stress.

 1. Unplug (or plug in differently) - Think about how you're getting information and using it.
 It's good to be informed, but a continuous stream of news can do more harm than good.
 Choose one to two reliable sources and a set amount of time to view them each day.
 Otherwise, unplug the rest of the time.